Discover the best Vienna Instagram spots

 09. Gloriette

 Located on a hill, behind Schonbrunn Palace, the Gloriette has been used as a viewing point since the beginning of the 19th century.
-The huge pond in front, reflecting it will definitely make you want to take a few snaps.
+The huge pond in front, in which the structure reflects itself, will definitely make you want to take a few snaps.

 How to get here: same as for Schonbrunn Palace.